 In my now sadly lost article “The lure of pixels” I outlined my reasons for ditching my paper organiser and returning to a digital one.

-There was one reason I left out or perhaps have only just become conscious of; my anality
+There was one reason I left out or perhaps have only just become conscious of – my OCD tendencies.

 I’ve also been thinking about what I want from a PDA and have remembered that I am not a power user, that my work diary stays at work now and so I just want my contacts, my personal diary, email and the ability to use other programs as I need to such as mapping.